-There are two other venues within the hotel – Common Decency, a sleek, subterranean craft cocktail bar opening further down the line and Side Hustle, already on the World’s 100 Best Bars list and described as “NoMad’s take on the lively British pub”, a concept that apparently involves Mexican sharing platters, and agave-based spirits.
+There are two other venues within the hotel – Common Decency, a plush, subterranean cocktail bar and Side Hustle, already on the World’s 100 Best Bars list and described as “NoMad’s take on the lively British pub”, a concept that involves Mexican sharing platters, and agave-based spirits.
 You know, classic pub stuff.

 Tables in the main restaurant & bar are predictably booking up fast, but if you’re willing to either dine at slightly more peculiar hours in the near future (and why not) then they are still available.
 Thankfully bookings can also only be made up to 28 days in advance, so there’ll be continual opportunities to book as future dates are released…

 NOTE: The NoMad Restaurant & Bar is open for lunch and dinner Tues-Sat, plus weekend brunch.
 You can book a table HERE.

 NoMad London | 28 Bow Street, WC2E 7AW

 Check out our massive guide to all our favourite outdoor restaurants in London